-The Health Care Administration and Planning Program is certified by the Association of University Programs in Health Administration (AUPHA)
+The Health Care Administration and Planning Program is certified by the Association of University Programs in Health Administration (AUPHA) and was recently re-affirmed for six years with no stipulations.

-Health Care Administration & Planning (HCAP)
+Health Care Administration and Planning (HCAP)

 HCAP 2010 Introduction to Health Care Organization (3).
 Provides an overview of the American Health System with an emphasis on acquainting students with various aspects of the entire health care field, including terminology, facilities, placements, and people.
 The subject areas include a history of the development of the American Health Care System, a descriptive analysis of the various levels of health care delivery and the patient care system, exposure to financing of health care, and an introduction to governmental involvement in the health care system.
 (Formerly HCA 201) Prerequisites: HLSC 1000; HIMA 1010.